scheeloong/scheeloong.github.io/_contents/01-about.md

 # About

-I am a first year MASc (Masters of Applied Science, research-based) student at the University of Toronto.
+I am a MASc (Masters of Applied Science, research-based) student at the University of Toronto.

 I am a member of the [Data Driven Decision Making Laboratory](http://d3m.mie.utoronto.ca/members/).